potestiolab/canvas/README.md

 ```

 * **`rescaled14`**: String containing the word `Y` or `y`.
 Other strings
                   are not allowed.
-If `-r/--resc14 Y` is set, than all pairs
+In this model, by default, rescaled non-bonded 1-4 interactions are introduced only in the fully-atomistic region.
-                  where ONLY one CG bead is kept if in the corresponding
+                  However, if `-r/--resc14 Y` is set, the latter are also mainteined in the interface AT-CG.
+Indeed, if in all-atom representation a
-                  all-atom representation that pair is present (by default
+                  rescaled non-bonded interaction is present between two atoms whose rapresentation in the CANVAS model
-                  only fully-atomistic rescaled non-bonded 1-4 interaction are mantained).
+                  is AT-CG, the latter is kept in the multi-resolution model.[^4]
                   Keep attention, as it might create artifacts in MD simulation.
+If using charmm forcefield this command is ignored.

-                  If using charmm.ff this command is ignored.
+[^4]: In case of CG-CG pairs, no rescaled non-bonded 1-4 interaction is applied, even if `-r/--resc14 Y` is set since it might create artifacts because each bead has espilon and sigma values far away from the all-atom reference.

 * **`codestring`**: String containing `lammps` word.
 Other strings are not
                       allowed.
 If `-c/--code lammps` is set, then this program